-Gladiolus is also known as Sword-Lilies, Gladiolus callianthus murielle, Abyssinian Sword Lily, Gladiolus grandiflorus, Gladiolus communis sup Byzanthinus, Byzantine Gladiolus or Gladiolus nanus.
+Gladiolus is also known as Sword-Lilies, Gladiolus callianthus murielle, Abyssinian Sword Lily, Gladiolus grandiflorus, Gladiolus communis sup Byzanthinus, Byzantine Gladiolus, or Gladiolus nanus.
 It is part of the Iridaceae family of plants.
 It is called Sword Lily due to its shape and size of the stem containing the flowers.
 It is probably one of the more popular cut flowers.
-They are easy to grow but they do require some sort of support.
-They grow from corms that have green sword-shaped leaves and trumpet-shaped flowers that appear on spikes.
+They are easy to grow.
+They do require some sort of support as they grow tall.
+They grow from corms.
+They that have green sword-shaped leaves and trumpet-shaped flowers that appear on spikes.
 They are native to South Africa and Mediterranean countries.

-Gladiolus should be planted in the sun in humus-rich soil, with medium moisture but the most type of soil works except clay.
+Grow Gladiolus in the sun.
+Plant it in humus-rich soil, with medium moisture.
+Most types of soils works, except clay.
 You can plant them in spring to early summer.
-Larger corms should be planted about 6in or 15cm deep small ones can be planed 3in or 7cm deep.
-They usually look better planted closer to each other about 5in or 12cm, they are slender and vertical and they can support each other.
-Gladiolus flowers in wide range of colors from white, yellow, to pink, orange, purple, red, etc.
+Plant larger corms about 6in or 15cm deep.
+Plant small ones 3in or 7cm deep.
+Plant them close to each other, about 5in or 12cm.
+They are slender and vertical therefore, they can support each other.
+Gladiolus flowers in a wide range of colors from white, yellow, to pink, orange, purple, red, etc.